lbechberger/LearningPsychologicalSpaces/README.md

 ## Preprocessing

 The folder `code/preprocessing` contains various scripts for preprocessing the data set in order to prepare it for multidimensional scaling.
-The result is a pickle file which consists of a dictionary with the following content:
-- `'items'`: The list of item-IDs of all the items for which the similarity values have been computed
-- `'item_names'`: The list of item names for all the items (sorted in same way as `'items'`).
-- `'similarities'`: A quadratic matrix of similarity values.
-Both rows and columns are ordered like in `'items'`.
-Values of `nan` are used to indicate that there is no similarity rating available for a pair of stimuli.
-- `'dissimilarities'`: A quadratic matrix of dissimilarity values analogous to `'similarities'`.
-Here, values of 0 indicate missing similarity ratings.

-### NOUN
+### Parsing NOUN CSV file

-For the NOUN study, only the script `preprocess_NOUN.py` is of relevance.
+The script `preprocess_NOUN.py` reads in the distances obtained via SpAM and stores them in a pickle file for further processing.
 It can be executed as follows from the project's root directory:
 ```
-python code/preprocessing/preprocess_NOUN.py data/NOUN/raw_data/NOUN_distance_matrix.csv data/NOUN/similarities/sim.pickle
+python code/preprocessing/preprocess_NOUN.py path/to/distance_table.csv path/to/output.pickle
 ```
-The script reads the dissimilarity/distance matrix from the specified csv file and stores it together with some further information (item names and similarity matrix) in the specified pickle file.
-It also outputs some statistics about the dissimilarity matrix (number of filled entries, should be 100%).
-If the optional flag `-p` or `--plot` is set, then two histograms of the distribution of similarity values and distances are created in the same folder as the pickle file.
+The script reads the distance information from the specified csv file and stores it together with some further information in the specified pickle file.

-### Shapes

-For the Shapes data set, multiple steps are necessary/possible.
+The resulting `output.pickle` file contains a dictionary with the follwing elements:
+- `'categories'`: A dictionary using category names as keys and containing dictionaries as values.
+These dictionaries have the following elements:
+  - `'visSim'`: Is the category visually homogeneous?
+'Sim' means homogeneous, 'Dis' means not homogeneous, and 'x' means unclear.
+  - `'artificial'`: Does the category consist of natural ('nat') or artificial ('art')?
+  - `'items'`: A list of the IDs of all items that belong into this category.
+- `'items'`: A dictionary using item IDs as keys and containing dictionaries as values.
+These dictionaries have the following elements:
+  - `'name'`: A human readable name for the item.
+  - `'category'`: The name of the category this item belongs to.
+- `'similarities'`: A dictionary using the string representation of sets of two items as keys and dictionaries as values.
+These dictionaries have the following elements:
+  - `'relation'`: Is this a 'within' category or a 'between' category rating?
+  - `'values'`: A list of similarity values (integers from 1 to 5, where 1 means 'no visual similarity' and 5 means 'high visual similarity')
+  - `'border'`: An integer indicating the border between similarity ratings from the two studies.
+You can use `values[:border]` to access only the similarity ratings of the first study (only within category) and `values[border:]` to acces only the similarity ratings of the second study (mostly between cateory, but also some within category).

-#### Parsing CSV Files
+### Parsing Shapes CSV Files

-In order to make the shape data processible by our scripts, please run the script `preprocess_Shapes.py` as follows from the project's root directory:
+In order to make the Shapes data processible by our scripts, please run the script `preprocess_Shapes.py` as follows from the project's root directory:
 ```
 python code/preprocessing/preprocess_Shape.py path/to/within.csv path/to/within_between.csv path/to/output.pickle
 ```